 Who can help

-Start with a veterinarian when pain, illness, sudden onset, or severe anxiety may be involved.
-For training and behavior plans, look for certified force-free trainers, veterinary behaviorists, or credentialed behavior consultants who use humane, evidence-informed methods.
+Start with a veterinarian when pain, illness, sudden onset, or severe anxiety is possible.
+For behavior plans, look for qualified trainers, veterinary behaviorists, or credentialed behavior consultants who use humane, evidence-informed methods.

 For how articles are written and how advertising is separated from safety guidance, see the Editorial Policy and Advertising Policy.